-Second, given a forecast-based approach to estimating the output gap, there remains a question of how to construct the optimal forecast of output growth.
+Second, even given a forecast-based approach to estimating the output gap, there remains a question of how to construct the optimal forecast of future output growth.
 BN consider low-order ARMA models, which suggest small output gaps, often with counterintuitive sign (e.g., the estimated gap is often positive during recessions).
-Motivated by the forecasting literature and recent studies on estimating the output gap by Garratt,

-Mitchell, and Vahey (2011) and Morley and Piger (2012), I consider model-averaged forecasts instead of relying on one particular time series model or class of models.
-Importantly, I follow Morley and Piger (2012) by including nonlinear time series models in the model set.
+Motivated by the forecasting literature and recent studies on estimating the output gap by Garratt, Mitchell, and Vahey (2011) and Morley and Piger (2012), I consider model-averaged forecasts instead of relying on one particular time series model or class of models.
+Importantly, I follow Morley and Piger (2012) by including nonlinear time series models in the set of models under consideration.
 Notably, this approach does not necessarily result in output gap estimates of counterintuitive sign as long as the model-averaged forecasts imply negative serial correlation in economic growth at longer horizons.

-Third, a forecast-based output gap may not correspond to the theory-based measure implied by a structural model of the economy-e.g., the difference from a flexibleprice equilibrium in a New Keynesian DSGE model.
-However, Kiley (2013) argues that a forecast-based trend may be a more appropriate target for policy than the flexible-price equilibrium in a medium-scale New Keynesian DSGE model.
+Third, a forecast-based output gap may not correspond to the theory-based measure implied by a structural model of the economy-e.g., the deviation from a flexibleprice equilibrium in a New Keynesian DSGE model.
+However, Kiley (2013) argues that a forecast-based trend may be a better target for policy than the flexible-price equilibrium in the medium-scale New Keynesian DSGE model used by the Board of Governors of the Federal Reserve System in their analysis of the US economy.
 His argument hinges in part on some particular features of the model that he considers, including the existence of financial frictions.
 But his main point is that the flexibleprice equilibrium converges to the stochastic trend of output, so a forecast-based output gap provides useful information about current and future theory-based gaps.
 Given lags in the implementation and transmission of monetary policy, information about future theory-based gaps is highly relevant for current policy decisions.
 Meanwhile, as noted by Kiley (2013) and many others, DSGE models imply reducedform VAR, VECM, or VARMA models.
 Thus, forecast-based output gap estimates provide robust measures of economic slack across a wide range of different economic assumptions used to identify a structural model, at least as long as the reduced-form model or models used to calculate the optimal forecast capture the dynamics in the data (this point relates back to Sims, 1980).